Indexes

 BTree

-(PostgreSQL): earlier versions of Prisma only supported the defaultBTree
+(PostgreSQL): earlier versions of Prisma ORM only supported the defaultBTree

 index type.
 Other supported indexes (Hash